-The law imposes a limit on the amount of contributions (both Employer contributions and elective deferrals) that may be made to your accounts during a year.
+The law imposes a limit on the amount of contributions that may be made to your accounts during a year.
 For 2018, this total cannot exceed the lesser of \$55,000 or 100% of your includible compensation (generally your compensation for the prior 12-month period, as limited under the previous question).
 After 2018, the dollar limit might increase for cost-of-living adjustments.